gabrielmoris/docker/aws-deploy/README.md

 ### 3. Configure Security group to expose all required ports to WWW

     a) Back in aws in instances I can see the ipv4 to reach the app.
-But still is not public, In the tab of the left I can go to "Security groups" and there I can see the security group created with my instance and the other ones
+But still is not public, In the tab of the left I can go to "Security groups" and there I can see the security group created with my instance and the other ones I have.
+    b) I click on the security group of the instance.
+I click on edit the Inbound rules.
+    c) I add a new rule: Type: http, Source: Anywhere and save.
+Copu the ipv4 of the instance and paste it on the browser.